ibardos/motoShop-petProject/README.md

 ## Hints:
 - You can create a Postgre SQL database in your terminal, but I recommend to use <a href="https://www.pgadmin.org/download/">"pgAdmin 4"</a> if you prefer to use a GUI.
 - You can download Postman from the link above, if you haven't already.
-- Create a compound in your IDE to be able to run back-end and front-end servers simultanously with a push of a button
+- Create a compound in your IDE to be able to run back-end and front-end servers simultaneously with a push of a button
 - If you don't understand something, Google it, or feel free to contact me.